Buenos Aires Western Railway: Background

-In 1854, while Buenos Aires was an independent state of the Argentine Confederation, governor Pastor Obligado awarded the Buenos Aires Western Railroad Society a grant for constructing a railway, from the city of Buenos Aires towards the west.
+In 1854, while Buenos Aires was an independent state of the Argentine Confederation, governor Pastor Obligado awarded the Buenos Aires Western Railroad Society a grant to construct a railway, from the city of Buenos Aires westward.
 This grant was fulfilled by a bill presented on 9 January by a financing committee consisting of Dalmacio Vélez Sársfield, Bartolomé Mitre and Mariano Billinghurst.

 The railway's importance had already been pointed out by Juan Bautista Alberdi, who wrote in his work Basis and starting point for the Political Organization of the Argentina Republic that "the railway is the means of turning around what the colonizing Spaniards did on this continent".
 Domingo Faustino Sarmiento and Justo José de Urquiza had also defended the idea.
-On 17 September 1853 the above-mentioned Railway Society, formed by a group of traders, conscious of the progress in communications which its construction would lead to and the demonstration of power it would represent, requested the grant for constructing a railway which would serve both passengers and cargo and whose cars would be pulled by a steam engine.
-However, in 1854, when work was about to begin, the Society asked to be exempted from using steam engines arguing that it would be more convenient "to use horses, so cheap in this country, instead of coal, which is so expensive" (this method of powering trains had already been used in Europe).
-The motive behind this request is not clear, but it may have been because most of the population had never seen a locomotive and believed that this would be dangerous for the surrounding buildings because of the resulting vibration, or perhaps the company considered locomotives to be too costly and the expected number of passengers were low.
-It must be taken into account that the western railway had no financial guarantee of minimum earnings, as the soon-established British railways would have (among other benefits).
+On 17 September 1853, the Railway Society — formed by a group of traders aware of the progress in communications and the demonstration of power the railway would bring — requested a grant to build a railway for both passengers and cargo, with cars pulled by a steam engine.
+However, in 1854, just before construction began, the Society requested an exemption from using steam engines, arguing that it would be more convenient 'to use horses, which are cheap in this country, instead of coal, which is expensive.'
+This method had already been used in Europe.
+The motive behind this request remains unclear; it may have been because most of the population had never seen a locomotive and believed that this would be dangerous for the surrounding buildings because of the resulting vibration, or perhaps the company considered locomotives to be too costly and the expected number of passengers was low.
+It must be taken into account that the western railway had no guarantee of minimum earnings, as the soon-established British railways would have (among other benefits).
 They would only earn what they obtained from their own activities.
 In any case, steam engines were finally purchased.

 A law sanctioned by Buenos Aires province's Chamber of Representatives established the donation of public land, free import of supplies and tax exemptions.

-Among the engineers who worked on the project were Verger (who created the original plans), Mouillard (a French engineer who was concerned with levelling the route) and, later, William Bragge, who had already built the first railway in Rio de Janeiro.
+Among the engineers who worked on the project were Verger (who created the original plans), Mouillard (a French engineer responsible for leveling the route) and, later, William Bragge, who had already built the first railway in Rio de Janeiro.
 150 workers were also hired.